LadyKerr/gh-copilot-talk/hubber-orientation/slides.md

 </style>

 <!--
 Hello!
-I'm Kedasha Kerr and Im a Developer Advocate at GitHub.
+I'm Kedasha Kerr and Im a Developer Advocate here at GitHub.

 Im super excited to talk to you about GitHub Copilot and how to get the most out of this tool.

-I know that AI has been the most used buzz word in the tech industry as of late and sometimes we may have the expectation that the AI tool we're implenting will do all the work for us.
-But just as we need to learn how to use a new framework or library, we also need to learn how to make AI tools work for us to get the results that we need.

-Today, I'll be sharing some pragmatic ways to get the most out of GitHub Copilot during your day to day development.
 -->

 ---